Table of Contents

 The Real Estate (Regulation and Development) Act (RERA) stipulates timely delivery of real estate projects and on delay, the developers are liable to pay penalties.
 Owing to the Coronavirus pandemic and total lockdown, developers may fail to deliver their housing projects on time.
 Several developers have voiced their concern over the difficulties that they may have to face due to RERA requirements.
 Liquidity concerns were already there in the market and now, many prospective buyers could shy away from buying a home, thereby, worsening the financial situation of developers.

 Impact on project launches

 “Earlier, we had decided to do a physical launch with channel partners and brokers.
 However, now, due to the COVID-19 situation and as a responsible company, we will be conducting a digital launch, where we will accept requests and enquiries from customers online.
 We will then be providing time slots to the customers for site visits, where there will be no crowd gathering but every customer will be attended one-on-one as per their respective allotted time,” says Anuj Khetan, director, Vijay Khetan Group.

 In a situation where the global economy is slowing down, investors and businesses are adopting a wait-and-watch approach.
-Digitisation could certainly help in combating the COVID-19 crisis to some extent.
+Digitisation could certainly help in combating the Coronavirus impact on real estate to some extent.

 Impact on infrastructure construction